luciolucio/holi/README.md

 Use of [juxt/tick](https://github.com/juxt/tick) is not required (but highly recommended).

+## Features

+* Standard calendar operations (e.g. `add 5 days`) that are aware of weekends and holidays to skip those when requested
+* Boolean fns that check individual dates (`weekend?`, `holiday?`, `business-day?` and `non-business-day?`)
+* List holidays for a certain year, or a specific date
+* Non-standard weekends (currently supports sat/sun and fri/sat)
+* Clojure and ClojureScript
+* Customize holidays if needed

 ## Install

 Import the latest version from [Clojars](https://clojars.org/io.github.luciolucio/holi) into your project dependencies.